tatumizer/pigeon_map/README.md

 4. Lines that start with "//+" will be stripped of "//+" and copied into generated file.
 E.g., if generated file is supposed to be part of library, include line `//+part of mylibrary;` in the source

+5. Initializers are supported : in the example above, yearOfBirth is 2000 by default; "default default" is null, as usual.

 Please see more complex example in test/proto_media.dart.
 When you run this file, it generates test/media.dart.